 |June 26||Battle of Mechanicsville|

 |June 30||White Oak Swamp and Turkey Bend|

 |August 15-28||Movement to Fortress Monroe, then to Centreville|

 |August 28-September 2||Pope’s Campaign in Northern Virginia|

 Second Battle of Bull Run

-The regiment was commanded by Lieut.-Col. Hiram Duryea and Captain Cleveland Winslow.
+Major Hiram Duryea was forced to return home with malaria.
+The regiment was commanded by Captain Cleveland Winslow.
 Its small two-regiment brigade under Colonel Gouverner Warren was deployed in a sacrificial delaying act on Pope’s left flank in the face of Longstreet’s overwhelming attack.
 It lost 4 officers and 115 men killed or mortally wounded, 6 officers and 131 men wounded, and 41 men missing out of 490 men engaged.

 From the monument:

 Here, about 4 p.m.
 August 30, 1862, the regiment, 482 strong, supported Hazlett’s Battery, “D” 5th U.S. Artillery, when attacked by a Division of the victorious Confederates.
 The Regiment stubbornly withstood this force, and checked its advance, until the Battery had withdrawn.

 In holding this position, the regiment suffered the greatest loss of life sustained by any infantry regiment, in any battle, during the entire Civil War.